Danish Wedding Cookies – Keebler Copycat Recipe

 Love almond flavor?
 You might like Scandinavian Almond Cake or Italian Almond Cookies.

-Powdered sugar, granulated sugar, butter, shredded sweetened coconut, all-purpose flour, cornstarch, vanilla extract, heavy cream and mini chocolate chips.
+Powdered sugar, granulated sugar, butter, shredded sweetened coconut, dried oats, all-purpose flour, cornstarch, vanilla extract, heavy cream and mini chocolate chips.

 Danish Wedding Cookies on pink platter.